searica/DodgeShortcut/README.md

 # DodgeShortcut
 Simple Valheim mod to add a configurable dodge button.
 Allows you to dodge with a single key press.

-### Acknowledgements
-Inspired by [1-Key Dodge](https://www.nexusmods.com/valheim/mods/424) mod on Nexus.
-This mod is written from scratch though as there is no code available for 1-Key Dodge and no specific license for it.

 ## Usage
 - Install the mod using either r2modman or thunderstore mod manager.
 - Run the game once to create the configuration file.